-- For school accountability purposes, "full academic year" will be defined as continuous enrollment in the same school from the Fall FTE count (which occurs on the first Tuesday in October each year) through state's Spring testing window (which occurs in March for the E-GHSGT and April/May for the CRCT). - For LEA accountability purposes, "full academic year" will be defined as continuous enrollment in the same LEA from the Fall FTE count through the state's Spring testing window. - For State accountability purposes, "full academic year" will be defined as continuous enrollment in the State of Georgia's public schools from the Fall FTE count through state's Spring testing window.
+- For school accountability purposes, "full academic year" will be defined as continuous enrollment in the same school from the Fall FTE count (which occurs on the first Tuesday in October each year) through the end of the State's Spring testing window (which occurs in March for the GHSGT and April/May for the CRCT). - For LEA accountability purposes, "full academic year" will be defined as continuous enrollment in the same LEA from the Fall FTE count through the state's Spring testing window. - For State accountability purposes, "full academic year" will be defined as continuous enrollment in the State of Georgia's public schools from the Fall FTE count through the end of the State's Spring testing window.